 Programs in the School of Arts and Humanities

-Students in the School of Arts and Humanities are encouraged to explore the boundaries and the interrelationships of the major fields of study within the school.
-Consistent with this focus on the integration of the arts and humanities and a commitment to interdisciplinary education, the school has no conventional departments.
-Rather, its curriculum is designed to allow study that crosses and transforms traditional disciplinary lines.
+Our unique graduate program provides students with a flexible, interdisciplinary context in which to pursue a personalized course of study.
+Our curriculum is designed to allow study that crosses and transforms traditional disciplinary lines.
 This flexible design allows faculty members to create learning communities based on mutual interests and in response to the educational needs of students.